AKASHAorg/blog.akasha.world/_posts/2017-02-02-the-tipping-point.md

 As a word of caution, since it is an alpha, this dapp comes with all the instability associated with early experiments - just as the first flight attempts were not necessarily safe or comfortable.

 Failures, glitches and random errors **should be expected**.
-In case you stumble upon one, [please open an issue](https://github.com/AkashaProject/Alpha/issues/new){:target="_blank"} and we’ll look into it as soon as possible.
+In case you stumble upon something that doesn't work as it should, [please open an issue](https://github.com/AkashaProject/Alpha/issues/new){:target="_blank"} and we’ll look into it as soon as possible.

 Remember that we’re just getting started - things should get better with each release.